-A sustainable diet is one that is generally healthy and has a low impact on the environment and food supply.
+A sustainable diet is generally healthy and has a low impact on the environment and food supply.

 Adopting a sustainable diet can help an individual maintain their health while also ensuring the planet has enough resources to feed future generations of humans.